ukmook/qUark/Blue-Pill_STM32F103/STM_Flasher/README.md

  Link to [Flasher-STM32](https://www.st.com/en/development-tools/flasher-stm32.html)

- Instructions for flashing Blue-Pill with Ardupilot AP_Periph_GPS firmware.
+ Instructions for flashing Blue-Pill with Ardupilot AP_Periph_GPS booloader firmware.
  Some Blue-Pill boards come with 128kb  and some with 64kb to my knowledge there is no way of knowing for sure.
 I bought two, one had 64 and the other 128kb.
  STM_Flasher will report the size of memory.